-Dynamic taxonomy improves usability and propels SEO strategy
+Dynamic taxonomy improves core KPIs and propels SEO strategy

-It's not a surprise that quality content can easily be spoiled by a poor site experience.
-This is why we're extremely proud of the lightning-fast sites we power.
+It's no surprise that quality content can easily be spoiled by a poor site experience.
+This is why we're incredibly proud of the lightning-fast sites we power.
 But speed is only the beginning of the user experience.

 The temperature on platform dependency has cooled in recent years, revitalizing the value of site visits and search strategy.
 This is good news for both users and publishers who need site stability to survive.
 Because of this shift, RebelMouse focuses on three primary key performance indicators (KPIs) to measure site usability and health:

 - Sessions per User: The average number of site sessions that each user has in a given time period.

 - Pages per User: The average number of pageviews that each user has in a given time period.

 - Time per User: The average amount of time spent on site by each user.

 In order for these metrics to shine, a site's architecture must be organized in a way that increases every user's time on site.
 The logic is simple: If a site is easier to navigate, the user will likely stick around longer.
 This is the gateway to user loyalty.

 One important way we support these KPIs is through our intuitive tagging and section functionalities for content organization.
 Both of these features develop your site's taxonomy so that every topic is easy to search for, locate, and explore.

 On RebelMouse we have three different types of tags: primary tags, tags, and private tags.